SaadDAHMANI/sefar/README.md

 - [-] LSHADE_SPACMA([LSHADE_SPACMA](https://ieeexplore.ieee.org/document/7969307))

 ## Binary optimization
-The binary optimizatin in the older versions of [Sefar](https://github.com/SaadDAHMANI/sefar) will be replaced by more efficent binary optimization algorithms.
+The binary optimizatin in the older versions of [Sefar](https://github.com/SaadDAHMANI/sefar) will be replaced by more efficent binary optimization algorithms.*
+This approach aims to simplify the implementation of algorithms on one hand and to offer parallel mode for binary algorithms as well in simple way.

 ## Parallel optimization
 In the current version of [Sefar](https://github.com/SaadDAHMANI/sefar), only the objective function evaluation is run in parallel mode using [rayon](https://github.com/rayon-rs/rayon) crate.